MahinMuhammad/PressPilot/README.md

 <ol>
     <li>Clone the repository: git clone https://github.com/MahinMuhammad/PressPilot</li>
     <li>Open the PressPilot.xcodeproj file in Xcode.</li>
+    <li>Make a firebase project and add the google plist inside your project</li>
+    <li>Get an API key from https://newsapi.org and assign it in apiKey property inside NetworkManager class</li>
     <li>Build and run the project in Xcode.</li>
 </ol>